 - Roasted turkey drippings are essential for infusing the gravy with authentic turkey flavor.
 Don't skip the extra step of roasting turkey parts ahead to make the drippings.
 It makes a monumental difference compared to using store-bought broths.

-- The secret gluten-free thickener lends a wonderfully nutty, toasted flavor when cooked into a roux with butter.
-This enhances and complements the turkey drippings beautifully.
+- When cooked into a roux with butter, the secret gluten-free thickener lends a wonderfully nutty, toasted flavor, which enhances and complements the turkey drippings beautifully.

-- Fresh herbs like sage, rosemary, and thyme can be used to amplify the savory notes.
-Use any combination of herbs you like.
+- Fresh herbs like sage, rosemary, and thyme can amplify the savory notes.
+You can use any combination of herbs you like.

 Recipe Troubleshoot